krzysiekpiasecki/Predicate/README.md

 ### Documentation

 Are you interested in more details?
-[Here's the complete documentation of Predicate API](https://krzysiekpiasecki.github.io/Predicate/api/Functor.html).
+[Here's the complete documentation of API](https://krzysiekpiasecki.github.io/Predicate/api/Functor.html).

 You can also [read more on Wiki](https://github.com/krzysiekpiasecki/Predicate/wiki).